Miscelaneous topics explained

 Assuming Can Stall is enabled, you can:

-- Reduce the Stall Bias value.
+- Reduce the Stall Sensitivity value.
 Check out the calculated stall rpm value at the inspector, below the engine graph.

 - Set Idle Control to Active.